John Roberts Is Putting His Thumb on the Impeachment Scale

 Did he mean it?
 Did he actually intend to demand “decorum”?
 Or was he just trying to curry favor with the Republican majority?

 The latter seems more likely.
 It was revealed Thursday that, before his statement, Roberts received a note from Republican Senator Susan Collins.
-Collins complained to Roberts after House Manager Jerrold Nadler suggested that the Senate was engaging in a “cover-up” if they refused to call witnesses.
+Collins complained to Roberts after House manager Jerrold Nadler suggested that the Senate was engaging in a “cover-up” if it refused to call witnesses.

 If you’re not going to admonish the Senate for violating its own rules of decorum, then admonishing the advocates is cheap.
 It’s just a bit of costless brown-nosing that makes Roberts look like he’s trying to curry favor with the Senate majority.

 Roberts’s refusal to call the Senate to attention matters.
-While most people (or Democrats, in any case) think that the vote is “rigged” and that Republicans are going to vote to acquit no matter what—Rand Paul acting like Bart Simpson is unlikely to change the outcome—allowing the Senate to act like this entire process is a joke plays right into Republican hands.
+While most people (or Democrats, in any case) think that the vote is “rigged” and that Republicans are going to vote to acquit no matter what—Rand Paul’s acting like Bart Simpson is unlikely to change the outcome—allowing the Senate to treat this entire process as a joke plays right into Republican hands.
 The Republicans don’t want the public to think impeachment is a “big deal.”
 They don’t want people to listen to the evidence against Trump.
-They don’t want the public’s attention focused on the facts.
+They don’t want the public’s attention to be focused on the facts.
 Republicans want to play politics.
 They want to make speeches.
 For Republicans, appearing on Fox News to support Trump is far more important to them than sitting in a chamber listening to the damning case against Trump.

 If Roberts lets them do that, he’s helping Republicans.
 If the only time he speaks is to make false equivalencies about “both sides,” he’s helping Republicans.
 Any time Roberts allows Republicans to make this process seem unserious or partisan or like a big joke, he’s helping Republicans.